gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Team-insights-for-jira-datacenter-gij-self-managed.md

 &nbsp;

-### Permissions to see TIJ data

-<b style='background-color:#EAE5FE; padding:1px 5px; color:#412C92; border-radius:3px; margin: 0 5px; font-size: small;'>IMPORTANT!</b>

-Viewing Team Insights for Jira data is derived from the Jira user permissions they are assigned with.
-Therefore, if users have access to Jira issues, they will also be able to view TIJ data.

-&nbsp;

 ### App access location

 Once you have successfully installed the application, you will be able to access Team Insights for Jira via the Jira dashboard menu.
-Simply navigate to Jira dashboard then click the Insights tab.
+Simply navigate to Jira dashboard then click the **Insights** tab.

 ![](/wp-content/uploads/tij-datacenter-menu-access-location.png)